-Its art, clothing, and architectural styles have inspired generations ever since.
-Dragon Springs’ temple includes a collection of buildings built following the Tang ideal—blending the man-made with the natural.
-There is barely a screw, nail, or metal joint to be found in the buildings’ all-timber structures.
-Every aspect of a Tang temple is created with faith and serenity in mind.
+Its art, clothing, and architectural styles have inspired generations.
+Dragon Springs’ temple grounds include a collection of buildings built following the Tang ideal—blending the man-made with the natural.
+With barely a screw, nail, or metal joint to be found in the buildings’ magnificent all-timber structures, Dragon Springs’ temple is one of the few in the whole world built with genuine Tang methods and in the authentic Tang style.
+Every aspect of the temple is created with serenity and meditation in mind.